Federal Parent PLUS Loans

 High Debt Warning

-The Federal PLUS Loan program usually offers lower borrowing costs than private student loans and includes several additional benefits.
-However, because the PLUS Loan credit check process only checks for a bad credit history and doesn't evaluate your ability to afford your loan payments based on your debt to income ratio, it is easy to get approved for more than you can afford to repay.
-To evaluate how much you can afford to borrow, please carefully explore these and other resources.
+The Federal PLUS Loan program usually offers lower borrowing costs than private loans and includes several additional benefits, but because the process only checks for a bad credit history and doesn't evaluate your ability to afford your loan payments based on your debt to income ratio, it is easy to get approved for more than you can afford to repay.
+Please carefully evaluate how much you can afford to repay.

 PLUS Loan Application Instructions

-4. A few days after you submit this application, you should receive an email reply with your credit check results.
+• A few days after you submit the application, you should receive an email reply with your credit check results.

-1. New parent borrowers must also visit studentaid.gov/mpn/ to complete a PLUS MPN for Parents.
+• New PLUS borrowers at TU must also visit studentaid.gov/mpn/ to complete a PLUS MPN for Parents.

 • Pay careful attention to which fields want student identity data and which fields want parent borrower data.